top of page

 Areas to Avoid Overlap: Keeping Roles Defined

-For smooth operations, companies should set clear boundaries between brand management and marketing:
+For smooth operations, companies should set clear boundaries between brand management vs marketing:

 1. Decision-Making Authority: Brand managers set strategic brand directions, while marketers execute campaigns within those guidelines.
 Marketing teams consult brand managers on high-level messaging but lead tactical choices independently.